schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/lint.md

 from Maven using the Exec Maven Plugin, or from ant using the java task, or from Gradle using JavaExec.

-In the configuration file, you can set a dispatch method, and a dispatch threshold for linters.
+In the configuration file, you can set a dispatch threshold for linters.
 If the number of lints for that linter exceeds the threshold, the lint dispatch will take effect.
+To specify a dispatch method, provide an additional command-line argument, such as `-lintdispatch=terminate_system`

 Valid lint dispatch methods are